daniel3735928559/guppy/README.md

 searching or otherwise manipulating), LaTeX (for rendering), or a plaintext format (for parsing).

-Guppy does **not** store a complete syntax tree for the mathematical expression entered.
-The XML format differs from a syntax tree in that the leaves are not primitives (numbers or variables), but rather are basic arithmetic expressions (those involving only the four basic operations as well as primitives).
+Guppy does not store a complete syntax tree for the mathematical expression entered, however the XML format differs from a syntax tree in that the leaves are not primitives (numbers or variables), but rather are basic arithmetic expressions (those involving only the four basic operations as well as primitives).

 ## Demo